-In 2019, Hyundai Motorsport increased its TCR offering with the launch of the Hyundai Veloster N TCR- a car sharing much of the championship winning i30 N TCR formula.
+In 2019 Hyundai Motorsport increased its TCR offering with the launch of the Hyundai Veloster N TCR- a car sharing much of the championship winning formula proven in the i30 N TCR.

 Width: 1950 mm

 Wheelbase: 2650 mm

 Distribution: two overhead camshafts, 16 valves

 Max. output: 350hp @ 7000 rpm